How to take care of your red naomi roses

 You have received our extraordinary long-stemmed Red Naomi Rose bouquet and we would like to advise you on how to make these fabulous flowers last as long as possible.

 Remove the gift packaging, allowing the Roses to breathe.
-Please do not cut the binding cord if your flowers have been hand tied and you wish to keep them arranged as we designed them.
+Do not cut the binding cord if your flowers have been hand tied and you wish to keep them arranged as we designed them.
 Then place your vase of red Roses away from direct sunlight, radiators and air conditioning units.
 Flowers do not like extreme heat, cold or drafts.
 Also, avoid proximity to fruit as fruit naturally produces ethylene as it ripens and this odourless gas will shorten the vase life of your flowers.

 Maintain your bouquet by removing any dead or dying petals, flowers and any foliage that has fallen in the water.
 Foliage floating in water creates bacteria which is harmful to the flowers and will shorten their vase life.